 - Remember, you don't need to be in a classroom to learn: Knowledge is what we learn at school in the curriculum, experience is what we learn every day even at home (experiential learning) and being creative is what happens when we give our children experiences which impart the knowledge.
 The most important things at this time is our children are happy, engaged, feel connected and have an experience while learning at home – children’s social, emotional and mental health is more important than academic work during this time.

 - Parents aren't teachers: Don’t think of it as homeschool, think of it as home learning.
 You are just a facilitator, enjoying the time with your children.
-It is a once-in-a-lifetime opportunity – we hope – for all of us.
 We all find it hard at times, however, this is the time you can build lifelong learners, children that love learning.
 To make it interesting, when looking at your children learning, think of three ways you would like to learn the subject and make it engaging.

 - Don't worry about subject-based learning: For the early years it's especially important to play, explore, experiment and spark their imagination.
 Look at themes for early years, not subjects.
 Let them play!